Walpole, Suffolk

 Walpole is a small village and civil parish in the district of East Suffolk in Suffolk, England.
 Walpole has a parish church (dedicated to St Mary), a redundant chapel (Walpole Old Chapel), but the primary school has closed.
 The village is on the River Blyth.
 Nearby settlements include the town of Halesworth and the village of Cookley.
 It was in the hundred of Blything.
 It had a population of 238 according to the 2011 census.

 History

 The name 'Walpole' derives from the old English meaning 'Pool of the Britons'.

-Walpole appears in the Domesday Book, in the hundred of Blything.
+Walpole appears in the Domesday Book, in the Blything Hundred.
 It has a population of 28 households- 6 villagers, 5 smallholders, and 17 free men.
 It has 6 men's plough teams, and other resources include a meadow of 6 acres, 30 woodland pigs, and 1 church.
-The lord in 1086 was Count Alan of Brittany.
+The lord in 1086 was Alan IV, Duke of Brittany.

 In 1870–72, Walpole was described as: